Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 The medusa succulent is a flowering species which produces flowers during the spring.

-The flowers are small in size but have a bright sulfur-yellow color which works to draw focus to them.
+The flowers are small with a bright sulfur-yellow color.

 These flowers grow in clusters on top of the plant and have a sweet fragrance.
 However, the fragrance is very light and is only detectable when the plant is in full bloom.